lsuatlab/webvrnotes/index-old.md

 ---
 layout: default
-permalink: /
 ---
-The following is a collection of links related to WebVR.
+iii The following is a collection of links related to WebVR.
 Feel free to contribute to the list via a pull request.

 ## General Info
 - WebVR Info Page: <https://webvr.info>